 Who do you usually turn to first when you’re weighing up a property decision—family, friends, or a professional?

 Social media is now a real influence—especially for younger Australians.
 Multiple Australian surveys show around one-third of people tap social media for money guidance, with usage highest among 18–24s and still notable among 55+ Australians.
+Among under-35's, social media is often the second most common place to seek advice after family and friends.

 Family and friends remain the first port of call.
 Younger Australians are far more likely than older cohorts to consult parents, relatives and peers before professionals.
+Government sources are widely used and trusted for basics.
+ASIC’s Moneysmart attracts approximately10 million Australians a year for independent guidance and tools.

 Across every generation, Australians are spending more time researching.
 Online tools, market reports and price transparency are shaping how buyers and sellers make decisions.